-The discrete optimization quantizes the 3D space into meaningful planes that allow us to obtain a geometrically pleasing reconstruction.
-With a single stereo pair, the lack of parallax at large depths results in errors in the reconstruction; for example, it does not help distinguish between parallel planes at different depths (Fig. 5).
+The discrete optimization helps quantize the 3D space into meaningful planes that allow us to obtain a geometrically pleasing reconstruction.
+With a single stereo pair, the lack of parallax results in errors in the reconstruction; for example, it does not help distinguish between parallel planes at different depths (Fig 5).
 We counter this problem by again using monocular cues, via a continuous optimization.
-This refinement stage will try to enforce the monocular constraint that we observe strong edges (or lines) when two non-coplanar surfaces meet.
+The refinement stage will try to enforce the monocular constraint that we observe strong edges (or lines) when two non-coplanar surfaces meet.

-Consider the erroneous region shown in Fig. 6b.
-We observe that the two adjacent planar regions say, π_m and π_n are segmented in the 2D fairly accurately.
-However, on projecting the 3D line of intersection onto the image, we observe that the plane estimate is inaccurate, Fig. 6c.
-We denote the projected line of intersection by the two points where the line meets the image boundary $(x{mn,1}, y{mn,1})$ and $(x{mn,2}, y{mn,2})$.
-We fix the plane normals, and using the 2D edge between the two segments we search the space of possible lines of intersection using the lines detected in the image.
-Once we obtain a target line of intersection defined by $(x'{mn,1}, y'{mn,1})$ and $(x'{mn,2}, y'{mn,2})$, (Fig. 6d) we optimize the plane parameters by minimizing the error function,
+Consider the erroneous region shown in Fig 6b.
+We observe that the two adjacent planar regions say, $\pi_m$ and $\pi_n$ are segmented in the 2D fairly accurately however, on projecting the 3D line of intersection onto the image, we observe that the plane estimate is inaccurate, Fig 6c.
+We denote the projected line of intersection by the two points where the line meets the image boundary $(x{mn,1}, y{mn,1})$ and $(x{mn,2}, y{mn,2})$ .
+We fix the plane normals, and using the 2D edge between the two segments we search the